farishaddad/Knowledge-Mining-using-Cognitive-Search/02-Introduction.md

 The example above illustrates some of the components users are expecting in their search experience.
 [Azure Search](https://docs.microsoft.com/en-us/azure/search/search-what-is-azure-search) can accomplish these user experience features, along with giving you [monitoring and reporting](https://docs.microsoft.com/en-us/azure/search/search-traffic-analytics), [simple scoring](https://docs.microsoft.com/en-us/rest/api/searchservice/add-scoring-profiles-to-a-search-index), and tools for [prototyping](https://docs.microsoft.com/en-us/azure/search/search-import-data-portal) and [inspection](https://docs.microsoft.com/en-us/azure/search/search-explorer).

-Since you're in this class, you're probably familiar with other search-related solutions like the [Bing Web Search API](https://docs.microsoft.com/azure/cognitive-services/bing-web-search/), [Bing Custom Search](https://docs.microsoft.com/azure/cognitive-services/bing-custom-search/), [SQL Server full text search](https://docs.microsoft.com/sql/relational-databases/search/full-text-search), or even creating dedicated search solutions..
+You're probably familiar with other search-related solutions like the [Bing Web Search API](https://docs.microsoft.com/azure/cognitive-services/bing-web-search/), [Bing Custom Search](https://docs.microsoft.com/azure/cognitive-services/bing-custom-search/), [SQL Server full text search](https://docs.microsoft.com/sql/relational-databases/search/full-text-search), or even creating dedicated search solutions..
 You can see how Azure Search compares to the other solutions [here](https://docs.microsoft.com/en-us/azure/search/search-what-is-azure-search#how-azure-search-compares).

 While this is great, there may come a time when you need more than what the [base Azure Search service provides](https://docs.microsoft.com/en-us/azure/search/search-what-is-azure-search#feature-summary): intelligence.
 ### Cognitive Search